isomerpages/moe-punggolviewpri/_ez-links/SG60 Competition.md

 ---
 <p>Term 3 Week 3 is English Language Week.
 <br>
-<br>We are collaborating with NLB to facilitate the <a rel="noopener noreferrer nofollow" target="_blank">Read.Create.SG</a>60
+<br>We are collaborating with NLB to facilitate the Read Create SG60 Competition.
-Competition.
 Submission is online.
 <br>
 <br><strong>Submission detail form:</strong>
 </p>